Dijkstra Principles and Implementation

 visited[e.to] = True

-// Each node maintains its own State class, recording the sum of weights from s
+// Each node maintains its own State class, recording the number of steps from s

 type State struct {